• Skip to primary navigation

 Get Help Now

-Your child is protected under federal state laws and is entitled to an appropriate education.
-If you believe your child is being denied these rights or is experiencing discrimination, the right lawyer will be able to help you face the parties responsible.
+Your child is protected under federal and state laws and is entitled to an appropriate education.
+If you believe your child is being denied these rights or is experiencing discrimination, the right lawyer can help you sue the parties responsible.

-How a Montana Cerebral Palsy Lawyer Can Help You and Your Child
+How Can a Montana Cerebral Palsy Lawyer Help My Family?

-Another way a lawyer can is by guiding you through complicated legal processes and helping you understand the laws that apply to your case.
+A lawyer will guide you through complicated legal processes and help you understand the laws that apply to your case.

 Malpractice laws are cumbersome and confusing, and the right lawyer has relevant, in-depth knowledge that will help you feel more confident in the decisions you make for your child.